Hosting a teenage party

 Location: While you’re thinking about the location, try to consider:

-- security – how will you prevent gatecrashers, and if the party’s at home are some locations going to be off limits, and how will you keep your pets safe?
+- security - how will you prevent gate crashers? (having one entrance helps) If the party’s at home, are some areas off-limits?
+How will you keep your pets safe?

 - cleaning - who’s going to clean up the mess?

 - neighbours - who needs to be told about the party beforehand?